-The carrying value of accounts receivable and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.
+The carrying value of accounts receivable, accounts payable and accrued liabilities, and bank indebtedness approximate their fair value because of the short-term nature of these instruments.
 The Company assessed that there were no indicators of impairment for these financial instruments.